How To Hire a Music Instructor

 Marketing All-Star Jay Abraham once said, “Hire slow-fire fast.”
 There is so much wisdom in that statement.
 I’d like to add “interview smart”.

-I had no strategy when I hired my first music instructor.
-No, I’ll take it a step further.
-I had no strategy for years.
-I would ask prospective instructors questions based on the details in their resume.
+For years I had no strategy when I hired a music instructor.
+I would ask prospective instructors questions based on the details in their resumes.
 I was focused on their musical background and training.
 I was hiring them to teach music so shouldn’t I ask them about music and their experience teaching?

 This approach was not getting me the information I needed.
 Knowing how to conduct an effective interview requires a game plan and strategy.
 Having a list of set questions allows you to better focus on listening and formulating an opinion.
 The best kind of interview questions for music instructors will reveal more of their personal character as opposed to their musical ability.